Aberdaron 1 mile.

 You will be spoilt for choice in this wonderful location, whatever the time of year.

-Four bedrooms: 2 x ground floor double with en-suite shower, basin and WC, 1 x first floor single with en-suite basin and WC, 1 x first floor single.
+Four bedrooms: 2 x ground floor double with en-suite shower, basin and WC, 2 x first floor single, WC room with basin on landing.
 Ground floor bathroom with bath, shower over, basin and WC.
-Kitchen with dining area with woodburner.
+Kitchen with dining area.
 Sitting room with woodburner.
 Conservatory.

 About the location